storybookjs/react-native/addons/addon-contexts/README.md

 ### Overview

 It is recommended to have a separate file for managing your contextual environment setups.
 Let's add a file named `contexts.js` first.
 Before diving into API details, here is an overview on the landscape.
-For example, to inject component theming contexts to both `styled-components` and `material-ui` theme providers in stories:
+For example (in React), to inject component theming contexts to both `styled-components` and `material-ui` theme providers in stories:

 ```js
 export const contexts = [